What You Need To Remember About Madeline's Affair On "Big Little Lies"

-The co-adulterer was Joseph (Santiago Cabrera), her married collaborator and the director in the local theater production of Avenue Q. And as we've seen from the first episode of season 2 of Big Little Lies, this is one little subplot that's going to have some serious consequences throughout these next few episodes.
-Here's the 411 about who Madeline cheated with and a few other bits you should probably pop back into your mind grapes.
+The co-adulterer was Joseph (Santiago Cabrera), her married collaborator and the director in the local theatre production of Avenue Q. And as we've seen from the first episode of season two of Big Little Lies, this is one little subplot that's going to have some serious consequences throughout these next few episodes.
+Here's the low down on who Madeline cheated with and a few other bits you should probably pop back into your mind grapes.

 Advertisement